AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/shape_coefficient.rst

 This area is delimited by x, y and z intervals.
 Each combination of the intervals results in a **region**.

+.. note:: Check out the `definitions <./definitions.rst>`_ section for more information about **region and surface** definitions.

-To calculate the shape coefficient of a given region, the triangles which center lies inside this region must be filtered.
+To calculate the shape coefficient of a given region, the **surface triangles** which center lies inside this region must be filtered.
-Then, the resulting force is evaluated.
+Then, the resulting force is evaluated for the filtered triangles data.
 After that, the shape coefficient can be calculated as:

 .. math::
    C_{e} = \frac{F_{res}}{q A_{surf}} = \frac{(c_{p1} A_{1} + c_{p2} A_{2} + c_{p3} A_{3} + c_{p4} A_{4})}{A_{surf}}